-As for privatisation tenders, according to the Communiqué on the Procedures and Principles to be Pursued in Pre-Notifications and Authorisation Applications to be Filed with the Authority in Order for Acquisitions Via Privatisation to Become Legally Valid, amended by the Communiqué on the Amendment of the Communiqué on the Procedures and Principles to be Pursued in Pre-Notifications and Authorisation Applications to be filed with the Competition Authority in order for Acquisitions via Privatisation to Become Legally Valid ("Communiqué No. 2013/2"), it is mandatory to file a pre-notification before the public announcement of tender and receive the opinion of the Board in cases where the turnover of the undertaking or the asset or service production unit to be privatised exceeds TL 250 million (approximately EUR 23.9.7 million or USD 28.3 million).
+As for privatisation tenders, according to the Communiqué on the Procedures and Principles to be Pursued in Pre-Notifications and Authorisation Applications to be Filed with the Authority in Order for Acquisitions Via Privatisation to Become Legally Valid, amended by the Communiqué on the Amendment of the Communiqué on the Procedures and Principles to be Pursued in Pre-Notifications and Authorisation Applications to be filed with the Competition Authority in order for Acquisitions via Privatisation to Become Legally Valid ("Communiqué No. 2013/2"), it is mandatory to file a pre-notification before the public announcement of tender and receive the opinion of the Board in cases where the turnover of the undertaking or the asset or service production unit to be privatised exceeds TL 250 million (approximately EUR 14.4 million or USD 15.1 million).
+For this calculation, sales to public institutions and organisations including local governments made on the basis of a legislative provision should not be taken into account.
 Communiqué No. 2013/2 promulgates that in order for the acquisitions through privatisation, which require pre-notification to the Authority to become legally valid, it is also mandatory to get approval from the Board.
 The application should be filed by all winning bidders after the tender, but before the Privatisation Administration's decision on the final acquisition.